-AJ 100 - Introduction to Administration of Justice
+AJ 100 - Introduction to Administration of Justice (CSU, UC)

-Units: 3 Lecture Hours: 54 Lab Hours: 0 Outside Hours: 108 Grading Method: Letter Credit Status: Cred lit, degree applicable Transfer: CSU, UC
+Lecture Hours: 54 Lab Hours: 0 Outside Hours: 108 Grading Method: Letter Credit Status: Credit, degree applicable

 This course introduces students to the characteristics of the criminal justice system in the United States.
 Focus is placed on examining crime measurement, theoretical explanations of crime, responses to crime, components of the system, and current challenges to the system.
 The course examines the evolution of the principles and approaches utilized by the justice system and the evolving forces which have shaped those principles and approaches.
-Although justice structure and process are examined in a cross cultural context, emphasis is placed on the United States justice system, particularly the structure and function of police, courts, and corrections.
+Although justice structure and process are examined in a cross-cultural context, emphasis is placed on the United States justice system, particularly the structure and function of police, courts, and corrections.
 Students are introduced to the origins and development of criminal law, legal process, sentencing, and incarceration policies.

-AJ 103 - Concepts of Criminal Law I
+AJ 103 - Concepts of Criminal Law I (CSU, UC)

-Units: 3 Lecture Hours: 54 Lab Hours: 0 Outside Hours: 108 Grading Method: Letter Credit Status: Cred lit, degree applicable
+Lecture Hours: 54 Outside Hours: 108 Units: 3 Grading Method: Letter Credit Status: Credit, degree applicable